plone/volto/docs/source/upgrade-guide/index.md

 This release includes a number of changes to the internal dependencies.
 If you have problems building your project, you might need to remove your `node_modules` and, ultimately, also remove your `yarn.lock` file.
 Then run again `yarn` for rebuilding the dependencies.
 ```

-### Upgrade to Node 12
+### Upgrade to Node.js 12

 We have now dependencies that requires `node >=10.19.0`.
-Although Node 10 has still LTS
+Although Node.js 10 has still LTS
 "maintenance" treatment (see https://github.com/nodejs/release#release-schedule) the recommended path
-is that you use from now on node 12 which is LTS since last October.
+is that you use from now on Node.js 12 which is LTS since last October.

 ### New Razzle version and related development dependencies